Skip to content

 • Install the "Remote SSH" extension in VS Code.

-• Click on it, select connect to host and then add host.
+• Click on it, select "Connect to Host..." and then "Add New SSH Host".

 • If you are using this for the first time, you might get asked to choose the operating system.
 E.g. Linux.